 How Much Does a Horse Eat?

-Every horse is different and requires a different quantity of food.
+Every horse is unique and requires a different quantity of food.
 That being said, a horse’s calories should always come from roughage, meaning good-quality hay or pasture.
 It’s recommended that horses eat about 1 percent of their body weight in hay or pasture grasses and legumes on a daily basis.
 Horses that primarily consume hay as their forage typically eat fifteen to twenty pounds of hay per day.
 A typical 1,000-pound horse fed hay and grain should eat about 20 to 25 pounds a day.
 Similarly, horses with endless access to a good-quality pasture can eat up to 25 pounds a day.
 While grass is said to be the most natural and ideal food source for horses, hay is a perfectly good alternative so long as it is the right hay for your horse.
 Be sure to check out these recommendations for hay and supplements that ensure your horse is kept in good health.

 How Often Do Horses Need to Exercise?